ptabasso2/springblog/README.md

 In order to instrument our services, we will also need to use a java tracing library (`dd-java-agent.jar`)

-To install the Java tracing client, download `dd-java-agent.jar`, which contains the Agent class files `wget -O dd-java-agent.jar 'https://dtdg.co/latest-java-tracer'`
+To install the java tracing client, download `dd-java-agent.jar`, which contains the Agent class files `wget -O dd-java-agent.jar 'https://dtdg.co/latest-java-tracer'`

 But you can skip this as the client is already available in this repo.
 Now let's build, instrument and run our services.